plusserver/docs/content/en/compute/pluscloudvmware/introduction/environments/_index.md

 ## What is a pluscloud VMware environment?

-Each pluscloud VMware environment is a independent instance of the VMware vCloud Foundation ({{< abbr "VCF" "VMware vCloud Foundation" >}}) stack.
+Each pluscloud VMware environment is an independent instance of the VMware vCloud Foundation ({{< abbr "VCF" "VMware vCloud Foundation" >}}git) stack.
-This means that each environment is a self-sufficient stack with its own management systems that support the workload on that environment.
+This means that each environment is a self-sufficient stack with its own management systems that support the workload of that environment.

-Each pluscloud VMware Umgebung is associated with exactly one Availability Zone.
+Each pluscloud VMware environment is associated with exactly one Availability Zone.

 ## Generally Available environments of pluscloud VMware